joshbegley/nyt-latest/previous.md

 `A popular electric vehicle made by the Chinese consumer electronics giant Xiaomi crashed into a concrete guardrail while deploying its autonomous driving feature.
 Three people died.`\
 https://nytimes.com/2025/04/01/business/xiaomi-driverless-electric-car-china.html

-**Bucks' co-owner Wes Edens 'optimistic' team can make a playoff run despite Lillard injury**\
+**Bucks co-owner Wes Edens 'optimistic' team can make a playoff run despite Lillard injury**\
 `Edens took questions at the Bucks' Sixth Man Soirée on Monday night and believes Milwaukee can make "a real run of it" in the playoffs.`\
 https://nytimes.com/athletic/6245743/2025/04/01/bucks-playoffs-damian-lillard-wes-edens-comments/